densify-dev/Container-Optimization-Data-Forwarder/examples/AuthenticatedPrometheus/readme.md

 To configure the Data Forwarder with an authenticated Prometheus, you need to edit the configmap.yml, create a service account, cluster role, and cluster role binding.
 To test the Forwarder setup, create a pod to ensure that data is sent to Densify before enabling the cron job to run data collection every hour.

-1. Modify the configmap.yml to point to your Densify instance and Prometheus server.
+1. Modify the configmap.yml to point to your Densify instance and the Prometheus server.
 2. Create the service account:

     `kubectl create -f serviceaccount.yml`